cxy30/cxy30.github.io/_pages/about.md

   - /about.html
 ---

 My name is Xiaoyu Chen.
-I am a forth-year PhD student in Peking University.
+I am a fifth-year PhD student in Peking University.
 I am very fortunate to be advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com).
 Before that, I finished my undergraduate study with honors at Peking University.
 My research interests lie in reinforcement learning and online learning.
 For reinforcement learning, I am interested in designing efficient exploration algorithms with theoretical guarantees.
 For online learning, I mainly focus on bandit learning.

 News
 ======
+* One paper accepted by ICML 2022.
+May.
+2022
 * Two paper accepted by ICLR 2022 (spotlight).
 Feb.
 2022
-* One paper accepted by ICML 2021.
-May.
-2021

 Selected Publications
 ======